 The meeting load adds to the pressure.
 US knowledge workers now spend roughly 392 hours per year in meetings — about 10 work-weeks — and 72% of those meetings are deemed ineffective, with an estimated $37 billion in productivity lost annually.
 Every meeting where AI does not enter the team record is a missed compounding moment.
 For remote teams, the practical implication is direct: every minute spent on solo AI productivity that doesn't reach a shared surface is a minute that won't compound.

-The 13x "connection" advantage from the Atlassian data is not a soft metric either.
+The connection advantage from the Atlassian data is not a soft metric either.
 It's the difference between a team that retains talent through hybrid drift and one that doesn't.
-60% of remote-capable employees say they will quit if flexibility is removed, per Bloom — meaning the team AI adoption you build now is also a retention tool.
+46% of workers say they would likely leave if remote work was eliminated, meaning the team AI adoption you build now is also a retention tool.

 How to Audit Your Team's AI Adoption Gap